Preparedness

 Get a 72-Hour Kit

-The final step to be ready for anything is to make or buy and emergency preparedness kit.
+To ensure you are prepared for a shelter in place(stay indoors with HVAC off) or evacuation, make or buy an emergency preparedness kit.
 Experts suggest you have everything you need in order to be self-sufficient for at least 72 hours following a significant incident.
 This self-sufficiency includes planning to be without critical infrastructures such as utilities and water.
 Disaster and emergency management professionals, especially throughout North America, promote the idea that individuals and households need to prepare for three full days.
 It may take this long before emergency responders can reach certain areas for rescue and response operations or for administrators to organize their response.

 You may have some of the items already, such as food, water and a battery-operated or crank flashlight.
 The key is to make sure they are organized and easy to find.
 Would you be able to find your flashlight in the dark?